The Intrinsic Gamma-Ray Spectrum of TXS 0506+056: Intergalactic Propagation Effects: Introduction

-The observation of the high-energy neutrino event IC~170922A ($E_\nu \simeq 290 \; \text{TeV}$) correlating with the position of the blazar \txs~\citep{icecube2018b}, in combination with an electromagnetic counterpart~\citep{icecube2018b}, was the cornerstone of multi-messenger astronomy. \txs{} is a laboratory for testing models of non-thermal emission by blazars.
-High-energy emission from this object had already been observed by EGRET~\citep{dingus2001a}.
+The observation of the high-energy neutrino event IC~170922A ($E_\nu \simeq 290 \; \text{TeV}$) correlating with the position of the blazar \txs~\citep{icecube2018b}, in combination with an electromagnetic counterpart~\citep{icecube2018b}, was the cornerstone of multimessenger astronomy. \txs{} is a laboratory for testing models of non-thermal emission by blazars.
+HE emission from this object had already been observed by EGRET~\citep{dingus2001a}.
 Located at $z \simeq0.3365$~\citep{paiano2018a}, \txs{} also had another (even stronger) episode of neutrino emission during 2014-2015.
-A total of $13 \pm 5$ neutrinos were detected within a time window of 110~days~\citep{icecube2018a}.
-Archival analyses of Fermi-LAT data for this period reveal that \txs{} was at a low state during this period~\citep{garrappa2019a}.
-The scarcity of multi-wavelength observations make it difficult to draw a picture of this object capable of accommodating both the 2014-2015 and the 2017 flares.
+A total of $13 \pm 5$ neutrinos were detected within a time window of 110~d~\citep{icecube2018a}.
+Archival analyses of {\it Fermi}-LAT data for this period reveal that \txs{} was at a low state during this period~\citep{garrappa2019a}.
+The scarcity of multiwavelength observations make it difficult to draw a picture of this object capable of accommodating both the 2014-2015 and the 2017 flares.

-Hadronic and lepto-hadronic models were put forth to interpret the observations of \txs~\citep{magic2018a,sahakyan2018a,keivani2018a,liu2019a,gao2019a,cerruti2019a,rodrigues2019a,Samui:2017dsz}.
+Hadronic and lepto-hadronic models were put forth to interpret the observations of \txs~\citep{magic2018a,keivani2018a,sahakyan2018a,Samui:2017dsz,cerruti2019a,gao2019a,liu2019a,rodrigues2019a}.
 They infer a maximum cosmic-ray energy of $E_\text{CR} \sim 10^{15} - 10^{18} \; \text{eV}$.
 Following the common procedure of SED-fitting, the intrinsic parameters of the object were constrained.
 One step in this procedure is to include the opacity of the Universe to pair production ($\tau_{\gamma\gamma}$), whose dominant contribution corresponds to infrared photons from the extragalactic background light (EBL).
 This photon field effectively leads to an exponential attenuation of the flux, of the form $\exp(-\tau_{\gamma\gamma})$.
-An issue that arises naturally is: \emph{if VHE gamma rays create electron-positron pairs in the intergalactic medium, what happens to these charged particles in the presence of intergalactic magnetic fields?}
+An issue that arises naturally is: \emph{If VHE gamma rays create electron-positron pairs in the intergalactic medium, what happens to these charged particles in the presence of intergalactic magnetic fields?}